samuelWilliams99/GGML/README.md

 ```

 ### Creating the element
-Lastly, simply call `GGML.CreateView("exampleView", CONTEXT, exampleXML)` to register a vgui element with the given name.
+Lastly, simply call `GGML.CreateView( "exampleView", CONTEXT, include( "example.xml.lua" ) )` to register a vgui element with the given name.
-You are then able to call `vgui.Create("exampleView")` to use this element.
+You are then able to call `vgui.Create( "exampleView" )` to use this element.

 ## XML syntax
 ### Tags